yelsharawy/CodingCompetitionServer/README.md

   - This is rather straightforward -- the server will definitely need to allocate memory for all sorts of things (strings, data structures, etc.)
 - Working with files
   - Source code files will be sent to/from the server/client, so both sides will have to work with files.
-  - Server information about registered users will be stored in a file (or multiple) to persist between sessions.
+  - Information on both users and games will be stored in files.
+  - Redirection of stdin and stdout will be necessary for communication between players and the game
 - Processes
   - The server will operate with multiple subservers & other children, for the purposes of:
     - Matching users & competing their bots against each other (1-many children per game)